The Office of Fraternity and Sorority Life is a resource for parents and family members.

 - Ask for details about the financial aspect of membership.
 The first semester tends to be a little more expensive, as there are one time, new member fees.

-Each organization must submit a new member plan to the Office of Student Activities before the new member/intake process begins.
-The only confidential information is the ritual ceremony, which occurs at the end of the new member/intake process.
+Each organization must submit a New Member Plan to the Office of Fraternity and Sorority Life before the new member/intake process begins.
+The only information not shared is the ritual ceremony, which occurs at the end of the new member/intake process.
 Everything else may be shared with anyone.
-If your student is not willing to discuss their new member education/intake process with you and you have concerns, please feel free to contact our office.
+If students are secretive about their new member experience, staff members from the Office of Fraternity and Sorority Life are happy to answer questions for parents and family members.